“The only place where success comes before work is in the dictionary.”

 Finally, here’s a 13-slide PowerPoint presentation titled “Networking and Informational Interviewing: Nuts and Bolts” by Scott Turner from USC Marshall School of Business, one of the world’s top MBA schools.
 Although I’m biased as a USC instructor, I think this presentation captures the practical possibilities of information interviewing.
 Many Marshall instructors advise MBA students that they should always be networking and conducting informational interviews during their graduate studies.

 Given the difficult economic climate in many countries, I would suggest that it behooves more ESL and EFL teachers and tutors to consider adding informational interviews to their oral skills courses for their high-intermediate and advanced students.
+Do you have any further resources?
+Let us know!

 Ask more.
 Know more.
 Share more.